raphaellith/Typewriters-to-Belie-Format/_posts/2024-12-08-Phantom-Act-1.md

 > I am there inside! <br>
 > _(The silhouette of a caped man with a white procelain half-mask emerges into view in the mirror.)_

 To put it briefly, the lighting for the mirror here is amazing, and the pale illumination therein sells ghost-in-the-mirror effect really well.
 In the Royal Albert Hall performance, the mirror is represented by a huge vertical screen, which _works_ but is definitely not as realistic.
-(The half-mask on the screen display is also placed on the wrong half of the face, but it's not really that noticeable --- I didn't spot it until someone pointed it out online.)
+(The half-mask on the screen display is also placed on the wrong half of the face, but it's not really that noticeable --- I didn't spot it until someone pointed it out online!)

 The figure in the mirror subsequently hypontizes Christine, seemingly trying to convince Christine that he _is_ her Angel of Music.
 At the same time, Raoul attempts to open the dressing room door, but in vain.
 It wasn't until the ghostlike figure invites Christine to enter the mirror that the door rapidly springs open, leaving Raoul confused as to where Christine went.